ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

 gen <- liftIO newStdGen
 let shortenedUrl = LT.pack $ take 7 $ randomRs ('a', 'z') gen
 ```
-Again, we're lifting the newStdGen because its not actually IO.
+Again, we're lifting the `newStdGen` because its not actually IO.
-We're also creating a shortenedUrl which is the first 7 random lowercase characters generated.
+We're also creating a `shortenedUrl` which is the first 7 random lowercase characters generated.
-7 is the number because it's probably long enough.
+We choose 7 because it's probably long enough.
 Who knows.

 Now we can save that string into our database, but that means we need to modify the database itself.